 APHA will arrange valuation and slaughter of any reactors, repeat IRs or direct contacts.

-You’ll receive compensation for these animals provided they have the correct ear tags and passports, even if the carcass is condemned at slaughter because it has extensive lesions of TB.
+You’ll get compensation for these animals if they have the correct ear tags and passports, even if the carcass is condemned at slaughter because it has extensive lesions of TB.

-APHA will contact you or visit your premises before the animals are slaughtered to confirm how much compensation you will be paid.
+APHA will contact or visit you before the animals are slaughtered to confirm how much compensation you will be paid.

-The Department for Environment Food and Rural Affairs (Defra) uses market prices to decide how much compensation is payable for cattle compulsorily slaughtered to control bovine TB.
+The Department for Environment Food and Rural Affairs (Defra) uses market prices to work out how much compensation you’ll get for cattle slaughtered to control bovine TB.

 At the start of each month Defra publishes a table showing the compensation rates (average market prices) for that month in each of the 51 cattle categories.